openbmc/openbmc-test-automation/CONTRIBUTING.md

                 ```
             -   If your variable is to contain the path to a file, use a suffix of
                 _file_path.
 Bear in mind that a file path can be relative or
-                absolute so that should not be a consideration in whether to use
+                absolute, so that should not be a consideration in whether to use
                 the "_file_path" suffix.

                 Examples: